 But that doesn’t answer the question of how long compelling content should be, right?
 Well, it does and it doesn’t.

-It’s important for stories to work within boundaries, but those boundaries are determined by the story itself—not by a randomly-applied word-limit.
+It’s important for stories to work within boundaries.
+But the story itself should determine those boundaries.
+Not a randomly-applied word-limit.
 An easy way for journalists to set up boundaries in a story is to ensure the story hook is in the first sentence or paragraph (that hook is frequently the values which are in conflict).
 By setting that up at the beginning, it creates a natural end-point (when the resolution has been reached).

 The boundaries of your story are at the start, the values in conflict, and at the other end, the resolution.